-Aside from hemp, bast fibers are also found in jute, flax, ramie, and kenaf.
-For a good part of human history, hemp bast fibers had several applications, but with the criminalisation of Cannabis use, these were abandoned.
+Aside from hemp, bast fibres are also found in jute, flax, ramie, and kenaf.
+For a good part of human history, hemp bast fibres had several applications, but with the criminalisation of Cannabis use, these were abandoned.

 Due to these advances, among a few other factors, Hemp is now experiencing a commercial revival.
 It is becoming the New Normal.

-It also possesses a natural resistance to mold, mildew, and ultraviolet rays.
-In fact, during the First World War, farmers were motivated to grow hemp because of its cost-effectiveness and numerous textile applications in a campaign called ‘Hemp For Victory’
+It also possesses a natural resistance to mould, mildew, and ultraviolet rays.
+In fact, during the First World War, farmers were motivated to grow hemp because of its cost-effectiveness and numerous textile applications in a campaign called ‘Hemp For Victory

-The first Levi trousers were made from hemp, and became a go-to clothing for miners due to the observed physical qualities.
-Hemp fibers can be combined with other natural and synthetic materials to produce fabric blends.
+The first Levi trousers were made from hemp, and became go-to clothing for miners due to the observed physical qualities.
+Hemp fibres can be combined with other natural and synthetic materials to produce fabric blends.

 One of the most interesting hemp fabric blends that we’ve seen come through this year is Hemp Black’s Recycled polyester and Hemp blend, which takes 11 plastic bottles out of the environment for each piece of clothing.

 The graphene we are familiar with is made of two-dimensional, hexagonal lattices of packed carbon molecules.
 It is described as one of the most conductive, light, and strong compounds to be discovered.

-In recent years, a scientist named Dr. David Mitlin from Clarkson University, New York, proposed a method with which graphene can be derived from hemp waste.
+In recent years, a scientist named Dr David Mitlin from Clarkson University, New York proposed a method with which graphene can be derived from hemp waste.

 To put that into perspective, one tonne is the equivalent of 907,185 grams.
 This cheaper, less impactful material could then be used, for example, to scale the production of electric cars sustainably, as they require supercapacitors for regenerative braking.

-The plant is a more than suitable option for paper-making since it contains higher cellulose than lignin when compared to wood.
+The plant is a suitable option for paper-making since it contains higher cellulose than lignin when compared to wood.
 It was used for making the first paper in China and replaced writing materials that were made from clay or stone.

-An acre of hemp can produce the same quantity of paper as 4-10 acres of trees, and in three months instead of ~20 years.
+An acre of hemp can produce the same quantity of paper as 4-10 acres of trees and in three months instead of ~20 years.

 It’s a no-brainer!

-One modern use of hemp bast fibers is as a raw material for biofuels such as cellulosic ethanol.
+One modern use of hemp bast fibres is as a raw material for biofuels such as cellulosic ethanol.
 Unlike most methods of generating biofuels, a plant’s cellulose is processed instead of oil or sugar.

 Its viability as a biofuels source is even more pronounced because of its easy growth in infertile soils.
 This means the need to grow it on primary cropland is reduced, and food can be produced instead, defeating the food vs. fuel problem that comes up when dealing with other sustainable fuel sources like sugarcane.